roytang/blog/content/post/2008/02/my-thoughts-on-edsa.md

 More thoughts:

-EDSA Revolution (1986) -- I was of course too young to remember the events&#8230;except for the fact that my favorite cartoons kept getting cancelled for some reason.
+EDSA Revolution (1986) -- I was of course too young to remember the events... except for the fact that my favorite cartoons kept getting cancelled for some reason.
 But what I've read tells a story of a time of turbulence and despair such that there was no other way for people to regain their individual freedoms than to take to the streets and claim it back.
 I cannot personally attest to the factuality of the such narrations, since history is of course written by the winners.
 Hence, I do not presume to compare the current time to the events of twelve years ago.

 EDSA 2 (2001) -- Whereas EDSA 1 was an outcry to regain lost freedoms, EDSA 2 was an outcry against corruption.
 Personally, I did not participate in EDSA 2.
 Sure, at some point I felt the fever, that wave of indignation rushing through the nation when Erap's goons tried to prevent impeachment, and I _almost _